asyncapi/generator/apps/generator/docs/file-templates.md

   ]
 }
 ```

+### Example 2: Rendering files based on the AsyncAPI Schema

 In practice, to render the multiple files, that are generated from the data defined in your AsyncAPI, you'll iterate over the array of schemas and generate a file for each schema as shown in the example below: